 Laundry facilities: Laundry is available at an extra charge.

 Money: At the time of our visit in May 2014 electronic safes were about to be installed in the rooms.
-No currency exchange is possible however there are many banks and cash point machines in Swellendam.
+No currency exchange is possible, but there are many banks and ATMs in Swellendam.

 Accepted payment on location: All major credit cards are accepted as well as cash in SA rands.